gaojianl/WodMol/README.md

             --seed 426 \                              # Random seed
             --device cuda:0                           # Specify which GPU to use
 ```
+After running the above command, the prediction results will be automatically saved to the demo_pred.csv file in the root directory.

 ### 1. Dataset Preparation
 #### a.
 Generate Task Embeddings